 Due to the adoption of the accounting standard for share-based payments, the Company's general and administrative quarterly expenses have fluctuated significantly.
 The granting and vesting of stock options is at the discretion of the Board of Directors and the resulting expenses do not reflect the normal operations of the Company.
 The Company has included "adjusted general and administrative expenses" without the share-based payments to be more reflective of normal operations.
 This financial measurement does not have any standardized meaning prescribed by IFRS and may not be comparable to similar measures presented by other corporations or entities.

 Discussion of Operations

-- Quarter ended March 31, 2016 results as compared with the quarter ended March 31, 2015
+- Quarter ended June 30, 2016 (the "Quarter 2016") results as compared with the quarter ended June 30, 2015 (the "Quarter 2015")